GNSS Positioning Calculator

 ECEF to Geodetic Coordinate Conversion

 X, Y, Z [m] are the components of a position in the global Earth-Centered, Earth-Fixed (ECEF) cartesian coordinate system.
 The converter transforms these to geodetic coordinates (latitude, longitude, ellipsoidal height) on the WGS84 reference ellipsoid, and vice versa.
+You can also enter coordinates in degrees-minutes-seconds (DMS) notation.

 Height [m] is the ellipsoidal height above the WGS84 ellipsoid, not to be confused with orthometric height (above mean sea level).